-You might have to go home and wait a few days for the swelling to go down, but the procedure should be done within 14 days of you breaking your nose.
+You might have to go home and wait a few days for the swelling to go down first, but the procedure should be done within 14 days of you breaking your nose.

 Manipulation is done using anaesthetic so that you're asleep or your nose is numbed.
-It doesn't always make your nose look exactly the same as it was before, but it often helps.
+It does not always make your nose look exactly the same as it was before, but it often helps.

 If you have a large wound

 The wound will usually be cleaned and sealed with stitches or strips in hospital.